Phils0/UkTimetableService/README.md

 ## Timetable Data

 It loads a timetable in the CIF file format.
 It can load an RDG timetable archive - zips named RJTTFnnn.ZIP and TTIS archives - zips named ttisnnn.zip where nnn is a 3 digit number.
-It has a dependency on loading the Master Station List (MSN) file form these archives to get the set of locations.
+It has a dependency on loading the Master Station List (MSN) file from these archives to get the set of locations.
 Therefore it currently does support the Network Rail version of the CIF which only has the timetable file.

 * RJTTFxxx.zip files are available from https://opendata.nationalrail.co.uk.
 Details on how to download it can be found at https://wiki.openraildata.com/index.php?title=DTD.